-Due to the raising of the ground level during the 19th century, as identified through a number of archaeological investigations in the centre of the town, along with the design of the landscaping of the car park, which will involve shallow excavations - with a maximum depth of 475mm - the scheme is unlikely to impact upon buried remains associated with Tavistock Abbey.
+Due to the raising of the ground level during the 19th century, as identified through a number of archaeological investigations in the centre of the town, along with the design of the landscaping of the car park, which will generally involve shallow excavations with a maximum formation level of 475mm (and localised maximum deeper depths of between 600mm and 900mm for new services) - the scheme is unlikely to impact upon buried remains associated with Tavistock Abbey.
 The scheme will involve the removal of modern surfaces and other street furniture and associated make-up deposits, along with the upper deposits associated with the 19th-century re-landscaping of the town centre.